 The intersection of Jalan Kayu Ayu and Raya Seminyak starts with Souq, homewares faves Macredi, Style and Mood and Toko Emporium; meander along Kaya Ayu from the Corner House (yum – coffee, cakes, lunch!) to breeze through (not in exact order) Havaianas, Joy jewellery, Beachgold, Uluwatu Lace, Magali Pascal, Lulu Yasmine, Uma and Leopold, and still many more…

-Spa therapy: where to relax and recharge
+Where to relax and recharge

 There’s no shortage of spa haven’s in Bali, so here’s just five of the most popular in Seminyak.
 For a more detailed list and for locations of the best spa’s across the island, check out our feature of 30+ blissful addresses right here.